Español

 Smart meters record the amount of the product (electricity, water, etc.) consumed over time.
 They differ from traditional utility meters in that they are electronic and can talk to a central computer system.

-Because the smart meter antenna usually is located outside the home, people are much farther away from the source of RF waves than some other possible sources of exposure to RF radiation, such as personal cell phones and cordless phones.
 In addition, walls between the person and the smart meter’s antenna further reduce the amount of RF energy exposure.
-This means that the amount of RF radiation that someone would be exposed to from a smart meter is probably much lower than the amount that they would be exposed to from other sources.
+This means the amount of RF radiation that someone would be exposed to from a smart meter is probably much lower than the amount they would be exposed to from other sources.

-It would be nearly impossible to conduct a study to prove or disprove a link between living in a house with smart meters and cancer because people have so many sources of exposure to RF and the level of exposure from this source is so small.
-Because, the amount of RF radiation you could be exposed to from a smart meter is much less than what you could be exposed to from a cell phone, it is very unlikely that living in a house with a smart meter increases risk of cancer.
-The World Health Organization has promised to conduct a formal assessment of the risks from RF exposure but this report is not yet available.
+It would be nearly impossible to conduct a study to prove or disprove a link between smart meters and cancer because people have so many sources of exposure to RF and the level of exposure from this source is so small.
+Because the amount of RF radiation you could be exposed to from a smart meter is much less than what you could be exposed to from a cell phone, it is very unlikely that living in a house with a smart meter increases cancer risk.

-See Microwaves, Radio Waves, and Other Types of Radiofrequency Radiation and Cellular Phones for more information about the link between RF radiation and cancer risk.
+See Radiofrequency (RF) Radiation and Cellular Phones for more information about the possible link between RF radiation and cancer risk.

-There isn’t much you can do to lower your exposure to RF radiation from smart meters.
+There might not be much you can do to lower your exposure to RF radiation from smart meters.
 In some places where smart meters are being installed, people have the choice to opt in or opt out of having them, but this isn’t an option everywhere.

-It may be possible to lower exposure from cell phones and other sources of RF radiation.
-See Microwaves, Radio Waves, and Other Types of Radiofrequency Radiation and Cellular Phones.
+It may be possible to lower your exposure from cell phones and other sources of RF radiation.
+To learn more, see Radiofrequency (RF) Radiation and Cellular Phones.

 Because the low levels of energy from RF radiation have not been clearly shown to cause problems even at close range, it isn’t clear that lowering exposure to RF radiation has health benefits.